This page provides general information about the Rendering tab of the V-Ray Volumetric Grid.

 This section controls the conversion of the grid content into geometry.
-If Mode is set to Mesh, Ocean Mesh, Cap Mesh or Isosurface, the Surface channel needs to be set and an appropriate Isosurface level must be chosen from this section.
+If Render Mode is set to Mesh, Ocean Mesh, Cap Mesh or Isosurface, the Surface channel needs to be set and an appropriate Isosurface Level must be chosen from this section.

 The controls in this section also denote the surface used in Gradient and Surface-driven displacement.
 This way it can affect all render modes, not just the surface modes.

-The technique for generating the surface is based on the Isosurface concept, which is the 3D version of the isoline, well known from topological maps and weather forecasts.
-The resulting surfaces are mostly used to render liquids but can be used for smoke and fire as well to create effects like underwater bubbles, freezing fire, etc.
+The technique for generating the surface is based on the isosurface concept.
+The resulting surfaces are mostly used to render liquids, but can be used for smoke and fire as well to create effects like underwater bubbles, freezing fire, etc.

 Surface Channel | sarg – Specifies the channel that defines the surface of the fluid.
 It is used for solid rendering and displacement.